rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 He dealt shrewdly with our race and forced our fathers to expose their infants, so that they would not be kept alive. ^0719

-At this time Moses was born; and he was beautiful in God’s sight.
-And he was brought up for three months in his father’s house, ^0720
+At this time Moses was born; and he was beautiful in God's sight.
+And he was brought up for three months in his father's house, ^0720

-and when he was exposed, Pharaoh’s daughter adopted him and brought him up as her own son. ^0721
+and when he was exposed, Pharaoh's daughter adopted him and brought him up as her own son. ^0721

 And Moses was instructed in all the wisdom of the Egyptians, and he was mighty in his words and deeds. ^0722